 The border official stamps your passport, validating your visit for one month.
 If you plan to stay longer, renew your visa for two additional months at the General Security building in the area you’re staying in.

 Studying at the American University of Beirut or the Lebanese American University?
-Getting a student visa is significantly more complicated than a tourist visa.
+To get a student visa for Lebanon, you’ll need the following documents on arrival to the airport:

 Five tips for applying for a student visa in Lebanon